- New mandatory public health measures in effect April 6.

 Interested person with no direct relationship to the Alberta corporation

-If the interested person was never authorized to complete annual returns, or address, or director updates, the articles of revival must be sent to Corporate Registry.
+If an interested person was never authorized to complete annual returns, or address, or director updates, the articles of revival must be sent to Corporate Registry.
 A revival fee may also apply.
-Call Corporate Registry at 780-422-1705 before you mail the forms.
+Phone Corporate Registry at 780-422-1705 before mailing the forms to the address below.

 Mailing address: